marksgraham/spin-echo-POSSUM/README.md

 possum.cc

 * When reading in the MR parameters (MRpar) a fifth column with T2 values is now expected.
 I've also slightly updated the T2* values to bring them in line with values from the literature.
+If a four-column MRpar file is supplied, the program will assume T2=T2\*.

 Old 3T MRpar: